 Daybeds come in at least two sizes to accommodate people of all ages and sizes.
 While often seen with a twin mattress, there are daybeds with full-size mattresses that can be a great choice for teen or adult sleepers.
 Of course, a larger mattress translates into a larger daybed, so make sure you have the square footage for whichever size you’re considering.

 A daybed for one overnight guest is nice to have, but a daybed with a trundle can provide accommodation for at least two guests at a moment’s notice.
-Simply pull out the trundle bed neatly stored under the daybed’s mattress and support and you have another bed ready to go.
-Just know that not all daybeds with a trundle come with a second mattress—you may need to purchase one separately.
+Simply pull out the trundle bed neatly stored under the daybed’s mattress and support, and you have another bed ready to go.
+Just know that not all daybeds with a trundle come with a second mattress—you might need to purchase one separately.

 While some daybeds with wireframes and minimal moving parts are quick to assemble, other versions will present a worthy challenge to DIY furniture builders.
 Daybeds with trundles, headboards, and additional storage or parts may be more difficult and have you tracking washers, bolts, and nuts.
-Consider whether you’re up for a more robust assembly—and if not, look for a day bed with a simple frame, a pre-assembled frame, or a backless design.
+Consider whether you’re up for a more robust assembly—and if not, look for a day bed with a simple frame, a pre-assembled frame or a backless design.

 What type of mattress do you need for a daybed?

 While most daybeds have a twin-size mattress, there are also full-size options out there.
 Your daybed mattress should be medium-firm.
 This way, it will both be suitable for sitting and lounging during the day and also provide enough support for sleeping.
 Depending on your mattress preferences, you might want one with a gel or foam layer for extra comfort.
 As long as it has a medium-firm feel, it's ideal for a daybed setup.